Patrick O'Luanaigh wants to end the snobbery directed towards mobile VR.

 Taking the stage at Pocket Gamer Connects London's Future Visions: VR and AR track, he makes his position immediately clear: developers should support both Gear VR and Google Cardboard.

-O'Luanaigh refers to Superdata research suggesting that mobile will lead the way in VR in the immediate future, boasting nearly 80% of the market share.
+O'Luanaigh refers to Superdata research suggesting that mobile will lead the way in VR in the immediate future, boasting nearly 80 per cent of the market share.

 Backing the right horse